Cincinnati — Rail Transit Returns With New Streetcar System

-In addition to providing residents with better access to the bus system, the new system is projected to create denser, mixed-use development.
+In addition to providing residents with better access to the bus system, the new system is stimulating significantly greater mixed-use and higher-density development along its route.
 And, particularly oriented to a core-area population that's less reliant on personal motor vehicles, the streetcar line is expected to "reinforce the walkability of the City", according to Cincinnati's Web information on the project.

-Planners also expect impressive new economic development from this major public investment, including the development of numerous new businesses along the tracks "because owners can count on a steady stream of customers to pass by each day."
+Planners expect new economic development from this major public investment to continue, including the development of numerous new businesses along the tracks "because owners can count on a steady stream of customers to pass by each day."
 In contrast, says the City's website, "Buses and other transportation-oriented investments don't have a proven record of attracting such an influx of business."

-The project is also expected to boost local efforts to renovate run-down sections of the central city.
+The new system is also boosting local efforts to renovate run-down sections of the central city.
 An economic study identified more than 500 vacant buildings in Cincinnati's historic but dilapidated Over-the-Rhine neighborhood.
-These buildings are slated for rehab as the streetcar project advances and is expected to help attract residents and businesses into the rehabbed facilities.
+These buildings are undergoing rehab as the streetcar project continues to stimulate investment and is expected to help attract residents and businesses into the rehabbed facilities.

 Hopefully, this small starter line will represent the first step in a renewed and much more enduring friendship between Cincinnatians and electric rail transit that will last far into the future.